Long and Slow

 Microdosing allows patients and recreational users to control their experience and learn how they respond to different dosage levels.

 “It’s not like I’m drinking a Corona and I know what that’s doing to me,” says Chris Walsh, vice president of Marijuana Business Daily, a Denver-based cannabis business news publication.
-“In the world of marijuana, you don’t know if it’s a Corona or a shot of Everclear.”
+“In the world of cannabis, you don’t know if it’s a Corona or a shot of Everclear.”

 While alcohol and cannabis are obviously different drugs, manufacturers of edibles are intentionally associating the two because the effects of a beer or a glass of wine are familiar to most people.
 It’s a benchmark.

-“It’s about building familiarity and normalizing cannabis-infused treats as an alternative to a bottle of beer or a glass of wine at the end of a long work day,” says Jesse Burns, sales and marketing director of Sweet Grass Kitchen, a small batch bakery that sells marijuana-infused products in 450 dispensaries throughout Colorado.
+“It’s about building familiarity and normalizing cannabis-infused treats as an alternative to a bottle of beer or a glass of wine at the end of a long work day,” says Jesse Burns, sales and marketing director of Sweet Grass Kitchen, a small batch bakery that sells cannabis-infused products in 450 dispensaries throughout Colorado.

 Christie Strong, marketing communications manager for California-based edibles manufacturer Kiva Confections, says she’s given some of the company’s microdosed sugar-free Eucalyptus and Moroccan mints, called Petra Mints, to her “mom friends” in their mid-to-late 30s.